·8 min read

 • Partner Skills Assessment: Up to +10 points • Works for all subclasses

-The NAATI CCL test is particularly valuable because it adds 5 points regardless of which visa you ultimately apply for.
-If your strategy changes mid-application (e.g., from 189 to 190), your CCL points still count.
-This makes it the most flexible point booster available to bilingual candidates.
+The NAATI CCL test earns its place here because it adds 5 points no matter which visa you finally apply for.
+Switch strategy mid-application — say, from 189 to 190 — and your CCL points still count.
+That makes it the most flexible point booster open to bilingual candidates.

 Frequently Asked Questions